Morwenn/cpp-sort/doc/writing-sorter.md

 For example, our `counting_sorter` only works with built-in integer types, but this information currently does not appear anywhere in the interface.

-While it could be possible to trigger hard error with a `static_assert`, it is actually more interesting to use SFINAE so that it is only a soft error:
+While it could be possible to trigger a hard error with a `static_assert`, using SFINAE to trigger a soft error instead is actuallymore interesting:

 ```cpp
 struct counting_sorter: